marionebl/react-jogwheel/readme.md

 # react-jogwheel

-`react-jogwheel` allows for declarative declarative control of animations.
+`react-jogwheel` allows for declarative control of animations by using [jogwheel](/marionebl/jogwheel) under the hood.
-By using [jogwheel](/marionebl/jogwheel) under the hood, it enables you to declare your animations where they belong – in your CSS - while giving you top notch control over them at the same time.
+It enables you to write your animations where they belong – in your CSS - while giving you top notch control over them at the same time.